ehis0075/Mountain-Bike-Race-Results-Tracker-App/README.md

 ## Getting Started

 To get started with the Mountain Bike Race Results Tracker application, follow the steps below:
-Clone the repository: git clone https://github.com/yourusername/mountain-bike-race-tracker.git
+Clone the repository: git clone https://github.com/ehis0075/Mountain-Bike-Race-Results-Tracker-App.git

 ## Navigate to the project directory:

-cd mountain-bike-race-tracker
+cd sports

 ## Build the project using Maven: